 A measly grape or raisin seems harmless, right?
 Nope, sorry to say.
 Grapes and raisins can cause kidney failure and even just a small amount will make your dog sick.
 Early signs include constant vomiting.
 And in just a day, your dog will become sluggish and depressed.

 Milk and Other Dairy Products:

-When it’s a day, understandably it’s super tempting to share some of your ice cream with your doggie.
+When it’s a scorching hot day, understandably it’s super tempting to share some of your ice cream with your doggie.
+But you shouldn’t do that whatsoever!
 Instead, giver your pup an ice cube.
 Milk and milk-based products can cause some nasty symptoms like diarrhea and other digestive problems.
 On top of that, they can also cause food allergies, which causes dogs to itch.

 Fat Trimmings and Bones:

 This one’s a tough one to digest (pardon the pun).
 Fat trimmed from meat, including cooked and uncooked, can cause pancreatitis in dogs.
 While it seems totally natural to give your dog a bone, be careful, as they can choke on it.
 Bones can even splinter and block or can cause cuts in your dog’s digestive system.

 Always triple check before you give your beloved doggie a seemingly innocent treat!
 Because, as most of us know, life would be pretty darn boring with our furry best friend.